-7 Ways to Make Your New Business Name Unforgettable
+7 Ways to Make an Unforgettable Business Name

 A business name has done its job if it causes a person to pause for a second.
 And it’s even more valuable if you can remember it long after that pause.
 Memorability matters.